OLLab-SYSU/FM4OR/README.md

 - Foundation agents as the paradigm shift for decision making, ICML 2024.

+- Agentic reasoning for large language models, 2026.

 ----------------------------------------------------------
+- From AGI to ASI, 2026.

 - Advances and challenges in foundation agents: From brain-inspired intelligence to evolutionary, collaborative, and safe systems, 2025.